 \section{Introduction}

-The ubiquity of mobile devices has led to a surge in intensive longitudinal (or time series) data sets from single individuals \citep[e.g.][]{bringmann2013network, kramer2014therapeutic, hartmann2015experience, kroeze2016personalized, van2017temporal, bak2016n, snippe2017impact, fisher2017exploring, groen2019capturing}.
-This is an exciting development, because these data allow one to model within-subject dynamics, which avoids the notorious problem of making within-subjects inferences from between-subjects data, and naturally address heterogeneity between subjects \citep{fisher2018lack, molenaar2004manifesto}.
-For this reason, within-subjects models possibly constitute a major leap forward both for psychological research and applications in (clinical) practice.
+The ubiquity of mobile devices has led to a surge in time series (or intensive longitudinal) data sets from single individuals \citep[e.g.,][]{bringmann2013network, kramer2014therapeutic, hartmann2015experience, kroeze2016personalized, van2017temporal, bak2016n, snippe2017impact, fisher2017exploring, groen2019capturing}.
+This is an exciting development because these data allow one to model within-subject dynamics, which avoids the notorious problem of making within-subjects inferences from between-subjects data, and naturally addresses heterogeneity between subjects \citep{fisher2018lack, molenaar2004manifesto}.
+The ability to analyze within-subjects data therefore promises to be a major leap forward both for psychological research and applications in (clinical) practice.